Travel Safely in Tualatin Valley

 - Face coverings and masks are required in indoor and outdoor spaces that are open to the public

-- Indoor recreation and entertainment attractions, including bowling alleys, entertainment centers and theaters, are temporarily closed.
+- Indoor recreation and entertainment attractions, including bowling alleys, entertainment centers and theaters, are open with 50% maximum capacity (or 100 people total)

 - Indoor pools are closed; outdoor pools are allowed